Roadhog360/CorePresence/README.md

 Psst!
 If you are an Omega Strikers developer, please read my wishlist [here](https://github.com/Roadhog360/CorePresence/discussions/2)!
 CorePresense works from log tracking, so the addition of simple log messages would make things much easier for me and make log tracking far more reliable in some areas!

 If you enjoyed this application, consider buying me a coffee! https://ko-fi.com/roadhog360

+Thanks to @Marukyu for supplying information about tracking queue status!